King of Prussia

 As the DEL AMO Macy's operations were reconfigured, a major reworking and refurbishment of the mall was undertaken.
 The Simon Property Group had originally announced said project in August 2010, but was close-lipped until July 2013, when a more detailed plan was presented.

 The 200 million dollar DEL AMO FASHION CENTER renovation was to be done in three phases.
 The first entailed a relocation of the existing Food Court southward, into a space just north of the J.W.
-Robinson's / Macy's Men's & Home.
+Robinson's-Macy's Men's & Home.
 The 10-bay culinary complex, officially known as Patio Cafes, included Panda Express, Chipotle Mexican Grill, Sbarro the Italian Eatery, Ginza Grill and Blaze Pizza.
 These opened for business between December 2013 and May 2014.

 Phase Two of the remodeling entailed demolition of the vacant BULLOCK'S FASHION SQUARE structure.
 This was completed in early 2014.
-The Bullock's / Macy's Women's building was retained, renovated and worked into a 2-level, "upscale enclosed mall."
+The Bullock's-Macy's Women's building was retained, renovated and worked into a 2-level, "upscale enclosed mall."
 This would be anchored by a 2-level (138,000 square foot) Nordstrom, a relocation of a circa-1985 store at SOUTH BAY GALLERIA.

-The new mall section would encompass approximately 538,000 leasable square feet and ninety-five inline stores.
+The new mall section would encompass approximately 538,000 leasable square feet and house ninety-five inline stores.
 A multilevel parking garage, adjacent to the new Nordstrom, was also built.
 Sections of the existing mall were renovated with new interior decor, signage and landscaping to make them more consistent with new construction.

-Nordstrom welcomed its first shoppers on October 9, 2015.
+Nordstrom welcomed first shoppers on October 9, 2015.
 Fifty-five inline stores opened on the same day.
 These included Kate Spade, Lane Bryant, Zara, Victoria's Secret, Vera Bradley, Nyx Cosmetics and H & M. By November 2015, twenty more upscale enclosed mall retailers had opened their doors.

 Phase Three of the renovation was centered on the circa-1961 DEL AMO CENTER section.
 It was thoroughly remodeled, with new flooring, handrails and mall entrances installed.
 This final phase of reconstruction was completed in 2016.
 The vacant upper levels of the old The Broadway building became a Dick's Sporting Goods in the spring of 2017.

 DEL AMO FASHION CENTER now consisted of three distinct shopping districts; the new upscale enclosed mall, circa-2006 outdoor village (a.k.a. outdoor promenade) and circa-1960 value-oriented enclosed mall (the old DEL AMO CENTER) The gargantuan complex encompassed approximately 2,608,000 leasable square feet and contained a whopping 240 stores and services.
-Sears, a charter DEL AMO anchor, went dark on September 6, 2020.
-The store had operated at the mall for over 60 years.

 Sources: